 Play to Win

-During the GPS City Adventure Treasure Hunt participants will have to complete various photo and video challenges, clues, and tasks etc. in order to earn maximum points.
+During the GPS Urban Explorer Treasure Hunt participants will have to complete various photo and video challenges, clues, and tasks etc. in order to earn maximum points.
 The more they complete the better chance they have of achieving the ultimate aim – winning the game.

 Collaboration and Teamwork